 8 Reasons Your SCAG Lawn Mower Belt Keeps Coming Off Your Deck

 Worn SCAG Deck Belt Will Cause the Belt to Come Off

 While some mower owners try to find a comparable belt at the local hardware store, I highly advise against doing this.
-The belt you get at the hardware store may look the same, but it isn’t always the right type, size or quality of belt.
+The belt you get at the hardware store may look the same, but it isn’t always the right type, size, or quality of the belt.

 I prefer to purchase an OEM (Original Equipment Manufacturer) belt to ensure I’m getting a quality belt of the right material designed for my mower.
 The mower deck belt does make a difference to the quality of cut you receive from your SCAG mower.